WestJet: Acquisition of Sunwing

-If the aforementioned points are met, the merger has the green light.
-However, neither Sunwing or WestJet have made a statement outlining if the merger will even go ahead.
+On May 1, 2023, the WestJet Group completed its acquisition of Sunwing Vacations and Sunwing.
+Stephen Hunter, formerly the CEO of Sunwing Vacations, has been appointed CEO of the WestJet Group's Vacations Business, responsible for all tour operating and vacation package businesses of both the Sunwing Vacations and WestJet Vacations brands.
+The WestJet Group's newly combined tour operator businesses, comprising WestJet Vacations and Sunwing Vacations, will be headquartered in Toronto, Ontario and will continue to operate a Montreal office.

+On June 17, 2023, WestJet confirmed it will wind down Sunwing, integrating the low-cost carrier into its mainline business within two years as part of a plan to streamline operations on an unknown date.

+On September 29, 2023, WestJet stated via an announcement that they aim to merge Sunwing's entirety into WestJet by October 2024.
+They plan to integrate all of Sunwing's 18 Boeing 737 aircraft into WestJet's mainline fleet and transition more than 2,000 current Sunwing employees into WestJet's existing structure by that date.
+This merger is on top of WestJet's decision to shut down Swoop, its former ultra-low-cost carrier which it brought into the market in 2017.
+As of October 2023, Swoop has been fully integrated into WestJet; however, the aircraft from Swoop retain the Swoop livery and cabin.

 Corporate affairs

 Ownership and structure

-WestJet is operated by WestJet Airlines Ltd., a private company, incorporated and domiciled in Canada, which since December 2019 has been owned by Toronto-based private equity firm Onex Corporation.
+WestJet Airlines Ltd. is operated by WestJet Group, a private company, incorporated and domiciled in Canada, which since December 2019 has been owned by Toronto-based private equity firm Onex Corporation.

-On May 13, 2019, Westjet had announced that it had accepted an offer from Onex Corporation to purchase the company, a $5-billion deal that would require shareholder approval (in July) and regulatory approval.
+On May 13, 2019, WestJet announced that it had accepted an offer from Onex Corporation to purchase the company, a $5-billion deal that would require shareholder approval (in July) and regulatory approval.
 The offer was for $31 a share, substantially higher than the closing price of approximately $18 at the close of trading on the previous business day.
 Completion of the acquisition was announced on December 11, 2019, after the regulator had determined that WestJet will continue to meet Canadian ownership and control requirements if Onex amends its bylaws to ensure any matters voted on by the board of directors are done with a majority of Canadian directors present.

-Westjet's shares were withdrawn from the market, having previously been publicly traded on the Toronto Stock Exchange (TSX) under the symbol WJA.
+WestJet's shares were withdrawn from the market, having previously been publicly traded on the Toronto Stock Exchange (TSX) under the symbol WJA.

+On May 9, 2025, Delta Air Lines acquired 15% of WestJet for US$300 million (and selling its 2.3% stake to Air France–KLM), with Korean Air acquiring a 10% stake for US$220 million.
+Onex Group retained the other 75%.
+The transaction was closed on October 22, 2025.

 WestJet Encore

-WestJet Encore is WestJet's affiliated regional airline, which commenced operations on June 24, 2013, with a fleet of Bombardier Q400 twin-turboprop aircraft.
+WestJet Encore is WestJet's affiliated regional airline, which commenced operations on June 24, 2013, with a fleet of De Havilland Canada Dash 8 twin-turboprop aircraft.
 WestJet Encore was granted its separate Air Operator Certificate from Transport Canada, on June 12, 2013.
 It was set up to serve smaller communities in Canada.